 Both sides of this slab exhibit panels of diamonds or lozanges, which both Martin Brennan and Michael Poynder have suggested may represent units of measurement.

 American researcher Martin Brennan, who studied the art and astronomy at Loughcrew, published his findings in his ground-breaking book The Stars and The Stones.
 Brennan discovered that the sun, the moon, and the planet Venus illuminated the chamber at various points in their cycles.

 Just on the left, as you enter the chamber, is a lovely little design of nested arcs, some 13 in all, radiating out and down from what seems to be a rising heavenly body.
-30 cm to the east is another smaller set of nested arcs.
-Brennan has suggested that this image may represent an image of a transit of Venus, something that really captured peoples imaginations when in happened recently in 2012.
-In a 1993 art project, plotting the horiscope for the week when 21 comets exploded on Jupiter.
+Close by is another smaller set of nested arcs.
+Martin Brennan has suggested that this image may represent an image of a transit of Venus.

-The symbols, (above), a tiny circle expanding to a 4 ringed circle, then an empty circle, and a diamond shape ( measurement?) seem to me to be a specific message, Venus rising with the sun?.
-I believe the diamond shape may represent venus, and that all neolithic Irish cycles were powered by the relationship of Venus and the sun..
+The symbols, a tiny circle expanding to a 4 ringed circle, then an empty circle, and a diamond shape ( measurement ) seem to bear a specific message or meaning, Venus rising with the sun?
+The diamond shape may represent Venus, and perhaps all neolithic Irish cycles were powered by the relationship of Venus and the sun.

-A panel of art in the second recess or stall to the left within the chamber of Cairn L. A corbel above this recess has three circles engraved along the edge.
-One of the symbols on the slab is much like the modern astrological symbol for the planet Uranus.
+A corbel above this recess has three circles engraved along the edge.
+One of the symbols carved on the slab looks very much like the modern astrological symbol for the planet Uranus.